raymondlouie/MiniMarS/README.md

 install.packages("~/Downloads/ClusterMarkers_0.1.3.tar.gz", type = "source", repo = NULL)
 ```

-## Example work flow
+## Example workflow

-Here is an example of the `ClusterMarkers` work flow to get started:
+Here is an example of the `ClusterMarkers` workflow to get started:

 Load libraries and example data.
 ```{r}